camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

 ## Rollback on Exception

-We want to emphasis that in case of a non handled exception the current transaction gets rolled back and the process instance is in the last wait state (safe point).
+We want to emphasize that in case of a non handled exception the current transaction gets rolled back and the process instance is in the last wait state (safe point).
 The following image visualizes that.

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/transactions-3.png"/></center>